-God communicates with us so we will live according to His guidelines and consequently He can be bless us.
+God communicates with us so we will live according to His guidelines and consequently He can bless us.
 By knowing His requirements (God’s will) as outlined in the Bible, we can live obediently with little direct intervention for as we “Commit our way to the Lord He will direct our paths” (Prov 3:5,6, 20:24).
 As we live for Jesus, positioning ourselves where God can supernaturally direct through providence, we can say, “The Lord has led me” (Gen 24:27).
 Ruth was ‘just’ doing what was right, necessary and logical to her in the situation but God was arranging the events to outwork His plans and bring blessing to those involved (Ruth 2:2ff).
 Thus, with a heart sensitive to God and humble consistent obedience, we can prove to ourselves and our fellow citizens that “The integrity of the upright guides them…The Lord will guide you always” (Ps 25:8,12; Prov 11:3; Isa 58:6-12).
 Our prayer should always be, “Show me your ways, O Lord, teach me your paths; guide me in your truth and teach me, for you are God my Saviour, and my hope is in you all day long...for your own reputation guide me” (Ps 25:4,5, 31:3).

-the Lord is vital to hear and do ‘what the Spirit is saying’ amidst the loud, competing voices, confusion and clamour of the world’s distractions, besides ignoring the pull of our own selfish nature.
+saying’ amidst the loud, competing voices, confusion and clamour of the world’s distractions, besides ignoring the pull of our own selfish nature.
 The Spirit enables us to understand the times and know what to do, yet like Nehemiah, we are to work and bring about His purposes by thinking through the implications and strategies of “What God had put in my heart to do…” (1 Chr 12:32; Neh 2:12).

 Christ is in control.
 He orders our steps and through Him we have the resources to overcome the difficulties for “He will instruct me in the way I should go... all through my life, even unto the end” (Ps 32:8,9, 37:23, 48:14, 73:24; Prov 16:9; Act 14:22).
 Acknowledge His hand on you continually in all the situations that confront you, confident they are working for your good, because we have been called ‘according to His purpose’ (developing a Christ-like character), and nothing can separate us from the love of God (Rom 8:28,29,31-39; 2 Cor 4:11).

-It can be difficult to discover His will when there are endless possibilities so if possible delay acting until the way is made plain, while continuing to love, obey and serve God and mankind.
+It can be difficult to discover His will when there are endless opportunities so if possible delay acting until the way is made plain, while continuing to love, obey and serve God and mankind.
 Refuse to force matters even when you are sure of the pathway ahead – patience is still required to meet the demands of fulfilling the task; learn from Abraham’s mistake that this approach will cause problems with long-term consequences (Gen 16:2,11,12).

 God doesn’t want to micro-manage our lives as He gives us brains to use – leaving it up to us which shirt to wear as we gauge the weather, the activity, suitability and selection available.
 By using our common sense we can operate within broad parameters, yet still under the control of God.